 Objectives of National Pollution Control Day

-On 2nd and 3rd December 1984, the Bhopal Gas tragedy in which a poisonous chemical MIC (Methyl Isocyanate) and some other chemicals were released from a pesticide plant UCIL (Union Carbide India Limited) in Bhopal, MP.
-More than 500,000 people were exposed to MIC poisonous gas.
+On 2nd and 3rd December 1984 poisonous chemical MIC (Methyl Isocyanate) and some other chemicals were released from a pesticide plant UCIL (Union Carbide India Limited) in Bhopal, MP.
+The unfortunate accident affected More than 500,000 people.
 Around 2259 died immediately and later MP government declared that around 25,000 died.
-In history worldwide it was identified as the biggest industrial disaster.
+In history worldwide Bhopal Gas Tragedy is identified as one of the biggest industrial disaster.

 READ| What is SMOG and how is it harmful to us?